upala-digital-identity/group-manager/README.md

 # Upala group manager

 Tools to create and manage Upala groups.
+All individual scores are published to the [DB](https://github.com/upala-digital-identity/db) and can be accesses by DApps.
+DB will also have a web UX for group managers to view scores.
+Base scores and score bundle hashes are stored on-chain.
 The goal of this iteration is to let future managers to play around with the protocol and understand better their needs.
-All scores are published to the DB.
-It has an interface to view scores (??todo).

 #### Interaction and references: